GopiHariraj/DevOps-Project-1/Linux CMD Project 1/Readme.md

 gopinath@gopinath:~$ cat secondfile2.sh
 test

-37)alias,unalias command
+# 37)alias,unalias command

-38) Su command
+# 38) Su command

+> su <user name>

+While you're logged in to the terminal shell with one user, you might have the need to switch to another user.

 gopinath@gopinath:~$ sudo su Linuxuser2
 $ whoami
 Linuxuser2

-39)htop command
+# 39)htop command

+A quick guide to the top command, used to list the processes running in real time

+> htop

 gopinath@gopinath:~$ htop